eosnetworkfoundation/grant-framework/applications/fundle.md

 ## Additional Information

-**How did you hear about the Grants Program?** Personal recommendation
+**How did you hear about the Grants Program?** Recommendation from Zaisan